-Your dog's heat is certainly not a disease or a condition that needs treated, however, it may be an annoying issue to deal with, especially when a bunch of stray dogs line up by your door or if taking your dog for a walk may be frustrating because of all the attention.
+Your dog's heat is certainly not a disease or a condition that needs treatment, however, it may be an annoying issue to deal with, especially when a bunch of stray dogs line up by your door or if taking your dog for a walk may be frustrating because of all the attention.

 Most dogs go into heat every 6 months, larger dog breeds may go every 8 months, but the time eventually comes, lasting a good 7–10 days.
-Of course, spaying your dog is the ultimate solution but what to do if your dog has papers and all the requirements to be a future successful dam or if the spay surgery is not happening now?
+Of course, spaying your dog is the ultimate solution, but what to do if your dog has papers and all the requirements to be a future successful dam or if the spay surgery is not happening now?

 There are several ways you can make your dog more comfortable, her prospective mates less eager and yourself more relaxed during ''those days''.

 Your dog may become more loving during her heat, even though some dogs may become more irritated.
 Giving her the extra attention she craves will not do much harm, it actually may help her keep her mind off the hormones.

 Many female dogs may lose their appetite during their heat.
 Giving extra treats, some meat baby food with no garlic or onion, may help entice her to eat.
 If your dog gets diarrhea during her heat, try to feed some boiled hamburger with the fat drained off, with lots of rice.